Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Nitric Acid (HNO3) is a powerful oxidizing agent that ignites on contact or reacts explosively with a variety of organic substances including acetic anhydride, acetone, acetonitrile, many alcohols, benzene, DMSO, and methylene chloride (Figure 11.2).
 Do not store nitric acid with combustible organic acids such as acetic acid or formic acid.
 Nitric acid can also react violently with many inorganic substances including bases, reducing agents, alkali metals, copper, phosphorus, and ammonia.

 • Nitroglycerin [C5H3(NO3)3] for research purposes is usually in tincture form, mixed with alcohol.
-Do not allow the carrier to evaporate, as this will result in high explosive nitroglycerin.
+Do not allow the alcohol to evaporate, as this will result in high explosive nitroglycerin.

 • Oxygen Tanks can explode due to contact between oil and high-pressure oxygen.
 Do not use oil on connections to an oxygen cylinder or regulator.
 Do not use soap-based leak detector compounds on the connection threads of an oxygen cylinder.